SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

 Communication with the Rancher server requires an NERSC account and an API key tied to that account.
 Follow the steps below to generate an API key.

-!!!
-Bug
-    The Rancher module does not currently work on Denovo.
-We will get it working soon.

 1. Log in to a NERSC login node and load the Spin module.
 The Spin module loads the Rancher CLI and related utilities.